-- The small business 15-year exemption: this exemption, subject to certain conditions being satisfied, means a capital gain is totally disregarded if your small business entity has continuously owned the CGT asset for at least 15 years, and: - you are 55 years old or over and retiring, or - you are permanently incapacitated. - The small business 50% active asset reduction: this concession provides a 50% reduction of a capital gain for an active asset. - The small business retirement exemption: this allows you to disregard capital gains for active assets (up to a lifetime limit of \$500,000) if the conditions are satisfied.
-If you are eligible for this exemption and are under 55 years old just before you choose it, you must pay the amount into a superannuation (or similar) fund. - The small business rollover: this enables you to defer all or part of a capital gain if you acquire a replacement asset or make an improvement to an existing asset and satisfy other conditions.
+- The small business 15-year exemption: this exemption, subject to certain conditions being satisfied, means a capital gain is totally disregarded if your small business entity has continuously owned the CGT asset for at least 15 years, and - you are 55 years old or over and retiring, or - you are permanently incapacitated. - The small business 50% active asset reduction: this concession provides a 50% reduction of a capital gain for an active asset. - The small business retirement exemption: this allows you to disregard capital gains for active assets (up to a lifetime limit of \$500,000) if the conditions are satisfied.
+If you are eligible for this exemption and are under 55 years of age just before you choose it, you must pay the amount into a superannuation (or similar) fund. - The small business rollover: this enables you to defer all or part of a capital gain if you acquire a replacement asset or make an improvement to an existing asset and satisfy other conditions.

-To find out if your business is eligible for the small business CGT concessions, see the Guide to capital gains tax concessions for small business which is available on our website.
+To find out if your business is eligible for the small business CGT concessions, see the publication Capital gains tax (CGT) concessions for small business - overview, available only on our website.